Graham Rahal: 2013–2023

-From 2013 onwards, Rahal returned to his father's team Rahal Letterman Lanigan Racing.
+From 2013 onwards, Rahal returned to his father's team, Rahal Letterman Lanigan Racing.
 While a second-place finish at the 2013 Long Beach Grand Prix showed promise early in the season, 2013 would be a building year for the new partnership.

-2015 brought great results for Rahal with three podiums in the first half of the season; second at Barber Motorsports Park, second at the 2015 Grand Prix of Indianapolis, and a third at the Sunday race in Detroit.
+In 2015 brought great results for Rahal with three podiums in the first half of the season; second at Barber Motorsports Park, second at the 2015 Grand Prix of Indianapolis, and a third at the Sunday race in Detroit.

 Graham Rahal driving at the 2019 Indianapolis 500.

-During the 2015 season, Rahal broke a 6+ year winless streak by winning the 2015 MAVTV 500 at Auto Club Speedway in Fontana, CA. Rahal again won later in the season at the 2015 Honda Indy 200 at Mid-Ohio.
+In 2015 season, Rahal broke a 6+ year winless streak by winning the 2015 MAVTV 500 at Auto Club Speedway in Fontana, CA. Rahal won later in the season at the 2015 Honda Indy 200 at Mid-Ohio.
 The win was especially poignant for Rahal since he grew up in Ohio and also put Rahal in the championship hunt for the first time in his career.
 Rahal ended finishing fourth in the standings after a disappointing performance in the last two races.

-2016 brought another win to Rahal's almost decade-long IndyCar career after winning the 2016 Firestone 600 at Texas Motor Speedway.
+In 2016 brought another win to Rahal's almost decade-long IndyCar career after winning the 2016 Firestone 600 at Texas Motor Speedway.
 The margin of victory was only .008 of a second, the fifth-closest finish in IndyCar history.

 In 2017, Rahal had six top-five finishes, down from eight top-five finishes in both 2015 and 2016, but he did pick up wins in both races at the Detroit Grand Prix (June 3 and 4).

-In 2018, Rahal scored a best finish of second from the streets of St. Petersburg and finished the championship eighth overall.
+In 2018, Rahal scored a best finish of second at the streets of St. Petersburg and finished the championship eighth overall.

-2019 marked the fifth-straight year Rahal finished in the top-ten for the IndyCar Series championship, finishing eighth overall with a best finish of third at Texas Motor Speedway.
+In 2019 marked the fifth-straight year Rahal finished in the top-ten for the IndyCar Series championship, finishing eighth overall with his best finish being third Texas Motor Speedway.